friendlyantz/friendlyantz/_posts/2023-10-13-big-o-complexity-of-the-job-search.md

 - on the right you can load awesome icons

 ---

+## Typical System Design timing

+- 5-10min: define function and non-functional requirements
+- 10-15min: high-level system design of all components. from CDN down to DB
+- 10-15min: in-depth review of components
+- 10-15min: wrap up, review, discussion of changes

+---
 # Behavioural Interview
 - how you handle conflict / disagreement (EVERY interview)
 - have questions for them